 1. In a saucepan (at least 2 quarts in size) combine the fruit, water (60 grams (¼ cup), granulated sugar (200 grams/ 1 cup), salt (large pinch), and lemon juice (1 tablespoon) over medium heat.
 Mash the fruit and sugar with a potato masher, fork, or the back of a large spoon.
 It does not need to be completely mashed depending on how chunky you like your jam.

-2. Bring the mixture to a boil and cook over medium heat, stirring occasionally, for about 20 minutes until the juices thicken.
-A good way to test if it's ready is by spooning a bit of jam onto a plate and place it in the freezer for about 2 minutes.
-Push the jam around on the plate and if it has a gelatinous jammy consistency, it is ready.
+3. A good way to test if it's ready is by spooning a bit of jam onto a plate and place it in the freezing it for about 2 minutes.
+Push the jam around on the plate: if it has a gelatinous jammy consistency, it is ready.
 If it's still liquid then continue cooking.

-3. Cool completely then store in an airtight container or jar in the refrigerator for up to 3 weeks or in the freezer for up to 4 months.
+4. Cool completely then store in an airtight container or jar in the refrigerator for up to 3 weeks or in the freezer for up to 4 months.
 When freezing, be sure to leave enough room at the top of the container to allow the jam to expand when frozen.

 Recommended Products